Is Botox® Safe?

 The Bottom Line

-Botox®, Dysport®, and Xeomin® injections are popular cosmetic procedures.
+Botox, Dysport, and Xeomin injections are popular cosmetic procedures.
 These injections contain a small amount of botulinum toxin.
 This is the same toxin that causes botulism, but these products contain much less of the toxin than is needed to cause disease in humans.

 botox syringe botulinum toxin BTX

-Whether you agree with it or not, our society promotes the appearance and preservation of youth and beauty.
+Whether you agree with it or not, our society values the appearance and preservation of youth and beauty.
 In the era of dating apps, Zoom calls, and social media influencers, many people choose to undergo cosmetic surgical procedures to enhance certain features of their natural appearance.

 Botulinum toxin is a very potent poison, and exposure to small amounts of the toxin can cause severe disease in humans.
 The Centers for Disease Control and Prevention (CDC) considers botulism to be a high-priority bioterrorism agent.
-Even though botulism exposure is dangerous in small amounts, the amounts used for cosmetic procedures are significantly smaller than the amounts needed to cause disease in humans.
+Even though botulism exposure is dangerous in small amounts, the doses used for cosmetic procedures are significantly smaller than the amounts needed to cause disease in humans.
 For this reason, it is extremely rare for people to experience signs and symptoms of botulism after receiving injections of the medical formulations of botulinum toxin.

-Some people participate in “Botox parties” where a group of people get together in a home or hotel room to get cosmetic injections of botulinum toxin type A. While this might sound like a fun way to look fabulous, there are risks associated with getting injections at such parties.
+“Botox parties” are where a group of people get together in a home or hotel room to get cosmetic injections of botulinum toxin type A. While this might sound like a fun way to look fabulous, there are risks associated with getting injections at such parties.
 The individuals performing the injections might be inexperienced, or even unlicensed, the product could be counterfeit or not FDA-approved, the environment might not be clean to the standards of a medical office, and there might not be resources available on site if you have a bad reaction to the injection.
 These parties are illegal in some states.

 Kelly Johnson-Arbor, MD